santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Draft.md

 # Part 2: Applying JTBD to a Real-World example

 **Introduction**
 Coffee stands as one of the most widely consumed beverages, with a market valued at approximately $100 billion (Coffee Market Size, 2024).
-Coffee's universal appeal makes it an ideal candidate for Jobs-to-Be-Done analysis, revealing why consumers "hire" coffee.
+Coffee's universal appeal makes it an ideal candidate for a JTBD analysis, revealing why consumers "hire" coffee.

 **Jobs and Goals:**
 Coffee fulfils multiple customer needs that can be categorised across functional, emotional, and social dimensions.